ko1eda/levelup-forum/readme.md

 # Levelup Forum

-An open source forum project to showcase my ungoing efforts to master fullstack development.
+An open source forum project to showcase my ongoing efforts to master fullstack development.
 This project is still in development.

 **10/17/18:** I appologize for the unstyled login and registration forms pls bear with me :-(

-**10/17/18:** Also make sure after you register a user, you navigate to http:://levelupforum.test/threads as the home route is not currently set up.
+## Features
++ Thread subscriptions and user notification system.
++ Editable thread comments with favorites and @mentions.
++ Customizeable user profiles.
++ Configurable spam detection system with keyword detection, repeated key detection and comment throttling.
++ User registration system with mailing.
++ Thread filters for trending, popular, new, etc.
++ Caching with Redis.
++ Heavy use of S.O.L.I.D design principles, polymorphism and patterns including Strategy, Factory, Builder, Template.
++ Heavy use of the IoC container and other higher level Laravel concepts.

 ## Installation

 > ***Prequisite***: to run the project files you must have PHP 7 installed on your development machine.

 ### Step 1 :